France–India relations: Between National Security Advisers

+Between Foreign Ministers

+In 2026, the two countries established an annual Foreign Ministers Comprehensive Dialogue to coordinate on economic security, global issues and people-to-people ties.

+In June 2026, PM Narendra Modi visited France and Slovakia, strengthening ties between India and Europe.
+He was invited to Slovakia by the Prime Minister Robert Fico, and Modi's visit to Slovakia was the first visit by an Indian PM since Slovakia's independence in 1993.

 Military relations

 Indian Navy and French Navy during exercise of Varuna 2022.

 Defense partnership and cooperation between France and India is rooted in historic military interactions, which date back to the Carnatic Wars.
 India was heavily involved in both World War I and World War II, and suffered huge loss of lives on battlefields in France.

 A 400-strong contingent of the Indian armed forces led the Bastille Day parade in 2009, with the Prime Minister of India serving as the Guest of Honour – the first time ever that Indian troops took part in another country's national day parade.

 Under the framework of the structured talks within the Indo-French Defence Cooperation Agreement, several meetings on industrial collaboration and service exchanges are held regularly.
 The 3rd meeting of the Joint Working Group (JWG) on Counter-terrorism took place in New Delhi on 19–20 November 2012.
 The 11th meeting of the Indo-French Research Forum (IFRF) was held in Paris from 17 to 19 December 2012.
 The 15th High Level Committee for Defence Cooperation (HCDC), at the level of Defence Secretaries, met in Paris on 12 January 2015.

 Indian Su-30MKI and Tejas with French Rafale in the middle of the formation during Exercise Garuda 2022.

 Indo-French Air Force Exercise Garuda IV was held at Istres air base in France from 14 to 25 June 2010.

 The Varuna Naval Exercise was conducted in the Mediterranean Sea, off the port of Toulon from 19 to 22 July 2012.

 The first Indo-France joint army exercise named Shakti was conducted in India at Chaubattia from 9 to 22 October 2011.

 In 2013, Army Chief General Bikram Singh visited Commandement des Forces Terrestres Land Forces Command in Lille and the French Military School at Draguignan.

 In 2015, Vice Admiral SPS Cheema, FOC-in-C West, was hosted by the French Navy at Toulon.